 \section{Conclusion}

-We have presented a novel approach for fine-tuning a pretrained multilingual model for NMT using language-family adapters.
-Our approach can be used for multilingual NMT, combining the modularity of adapters with effective cross-lingual transfer between related languages.
-We have shown that language-family adapters perform better than both language-agnostic and language-pair adapters, while being computationally efficient.
-We also contrast our method of grouping languages together based on language families to an automatic way of clustering data from different languages, using the representations of a pretrained multilingual model and discuss the potential utility of this method.
-Finally, for languages new to mBART-50, we have shown that our approach provides an effective way of leveraging shared cross-lingual information between similar languages, considerably improving translations versus the baselines.
+We presented a novel approach for fine-tuning a pretrained multilingual model for NMT using language-family adapters.
+Our approach can be used for low-resource multilingual NMT, combining the modularity of adapters with effective cross-lingual transfer between related languages.
+We showed that language-family adapters perform better than both language-agnostic and language-pair adapters, while being computationally efficient.
+Finally, for languages new to mBART-50, we showed that our approach provides an effective way of leveraging shared cross-lingual information between similar languages, considerably improving translations compared to the baselines.

 In the future, a more elaborate approach to encode lexical-level representations could further boost the performance of language-family adapters.
 We also hypothesize that the effectiveness of our model could be leveraged for other cross-lingual tasks, such as natural language inference, document classification and question-answering.